 Ecology: Living things in the schoolground: Investigating and counting living things in different parts of the schoolground.
 Sampling using plots in different habitats.
 Representing and comparing data for different organisms.
 Investigating and explaining variation.
 Animal adaptation.
 In the grade 1 classes this unit was linked to the PC schoolyard safari module.
 UPLOADED to this site now.

 Astronomy: Tracking shadows over the day.
 Movement of the sun from an earth perspective.
 Day and night from a space perspective.
 Movement of shadows due to the earth’s rotation.
 The mathematics related to spatial reasoning; angle, rotation, length.
 UPLOADED to this site now.

 Working with teachers: publishing the units

 For each unit sequence the team initially produced a draft, linked to the curriculum, and then drew on the expertise of the teachers to refine the approach, for each year level.
 Teachers provided advice on how best to structure the teaching, so that for grades 1 and 4 although the shape of lessons was similar, they were different in the detail of what was covered and the pace.
 As the lessons proceeded teachers adapted the approach to their particular styles and to students’ learning needs.

 Each year we will be producing the refined units, with student work and teacher comment on teaching strategies, for the resources section of the website.

-Teachers were generally very enthusiastic about the units regarding both the engagement of students, and their learning.
-Detailed findings over the three years of the project will be published in a series of conference papers and journal articles, but here we summarise an overview of teacher responses, from interviews, regarding the units:
+Teachers have been generally very enthusiastic about the units regarding both the engagement of students, and their learning.
+Detailed findings over the three years of the project are being published in a series of conference papers and journal articles, but here we summarise an overview of teacher responses, from interviews, regarding the units:

 - Teachers found that students looked forward to these lessons which involved active inquiry and creation and discussion of representations